-Each Boat-In Campsite is unique in location and regulations.
-The sites are all primitive, with no running water, shade structures, moorings or sanitation stations.
-Campers are required to bring their own portable restroom and pack out any trash or waste.
-Because fires are not allowed, cooking must be done in a self-contained BBQ or camp stove.
+Accessible only by boat or kayak on the island's leeward shore, Catalina's boat-in campsites offer truly secluded coastal camping experiences.
+Unique in their location and regulations, these nine sites are all primitive, with no running water, shade structures, moorings or sanitation stations.
+Campers must bring their own equipment and supplies, including a portable restroom, and pack out any trash or waste.
+A ranger patrols each site daily.
+Because fires are not allowed, cooking must be done on a camp stove or in a self-contained BBQ.

-Boat-In Campsites are accessible only by boat or kayak.
-Each of the nine locations are on the leeside of Santa Catalina Island (same side as Avalon).
-A ranger will check you in to your Boat-In Campsite.
+Each of the nine boat-in sites is on the leeward side of Catalina (same side as Avalon).
+A ranger will check you in when you arrive at your boat-In campsite.

-Kayak rentals are available at Descanso Beach Ocean Sports, Joe's Rent-A-Boat and Wet Spot Rentals.
+Kayak rentals are available at Descanso Beach Ocean Sports, Joe's Rent-A-Boat and Wet Spot Rentals in Avalon.
 Selected camping equipment is available for rent from Two Harbors Visitor Services.
-For more information, please call: 310-510-4205.
+For more information, please call 310-510-4205.

 WARNING: In the event of adverse weather conditions, trails, roads, and campground may be closed.
 High winds could also result in ferry boat cancellations.
 Please check the weather before heading out on your adventure.
 You can call Two Harbors Visitor Services at 310.510.4205 for updates on closures.

 Nightly camping fees with prior reservation are $21 for adults; $11 for children (age 2-11). *Weekends require a 2-night minimum and holidays a 3-night minimum.
 For groups of 20 or more, group rates apply.
 Please call 310.510.2000 ext.
 4242.